CtrlK

 Workflow Clarity

-The multi-step cycle is clearly sequenced (run → check → diagnose → fix → repeat) with explicit exit conditions including max cycles, repeated failure detection, and environment errors.
-The exit conditions table serves as validation checkpoints, and the early exit on 3x same failure is a good feedback loop.
-State tracking and observability sections reinforce the workflow.
+The cycle workflow is clearly sequenced (run → check → diagnose → fix → repeat) with explicit exit conditions including max cycles, repeated failure detection, and environment errors.
+The exit conditions table and observability output format provide strong validation checkpoints and feedback loops for error recovery.

 3 / 3